syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/globalization.md

 ## Change culture

-The culture information can be applied using the `Culture` property.
+The culture information can be applied to the calendar using the `Culture` property.

 To change the culture for this control, use the following code example.